Skip to content

 Letter to My Son: 50 Things I Want You to Know Before I'm Gone

 There is a moment in every parent's life when you look at your son and realize he has become someone you deeply admire.
 Maybe it happens when he holds the door for a stranger, or when he picks up the phone just to ask how your day went.
-In that quiet moment, a thought surfaces: Have I told him everything he needs to know?
-Writing a letter to my son is one of the most meaningful things you will ever do — not because the words need to be perfect, but because they need to exist.
-Somewhere he can find them.
-Somewhere permanent.
+In that quiet moment, a thought surfaces: have I told him everything he needs to know?

 Why a Letter to Your Son Is Different From Just Talking

 Because conversations fade.
 Even the most important ones.
 Your son may remember the feeling of a heart-to-heart talk, but the exact words — your specific wisdom, your particular phrasing — those dissolve over time.
-A letter to my son is something he can hold in his hands on the day he becomes a father, the morning he faces his greatest challenge, or the quiet evening when he simply misses you.
+A letter is something he can hold in his hands on the day he becomes a father, the morning he faces his greatest challenge, or the quiet evening when he simply misses you.

 "The words you write today will become the voice your son hears when you can no longer speak them aloud."

-There is a difference between being told something and reading it in your mother's handwriting (or your father's).
+There's a difference between being told something and reading it in your mother's handwriting (or your father's).
 Written words carry weight that spoken ones cannot.
 They are deliberate.
 They are chosen.
 They say: I sat down and thought about you.
 I chose these words for you.
 You mattered enough for me to do this.

-Think about the letters or notes you have kept from your own parents or grandparents.
+Think about the letters or notes you've kept from your own parents or grandparents.
 Maybe it was a birthday card with a handwritten message at the bottom.
 Maybe it was a note tucked into your lunchbox decades ago.
 You kept it because it felt irreplaceable.
 Your son will feel the same way about the letter you write him.

 Unlike a text message that gets buried or a voicemail that gets deleted, a letter to your son becomes a family treasure.
 It can be read at his wedding, shared with his own children, and passed down as a piece of who you were and what you believed.